hanjingo/doc/OS/computer_representation.md

 - x86/x86-64: little-endian.
 - Many network protocols and some RISC platforms use big-endian or define network byte order as big-endian.

-Why it matters: reading or writing raw bytes (files, sockets, shared memory, disk) requires a consistent interpretation of byte order across producers and consumers.
+Why it matters: Reading or writing raw bytes (files, sockets, shared memory, disk) requires a consistent interpretation of byte order across producers and consumers.